 - 1) Each requestor can only enqueue one command from the private buffer into the FIFO and must wait until that command is serviced (dequeued from FIFO) before inserting another command.
-CAS commands are dequeued only after the associated data transmission is complete. - 2) A command can be enqueued into the FIFO only if all timing constraints that are caused by previous commands of the same requestor are satisfied.
-This means the command can be serviced immediately if no other requestors are in the system. - 3) The controller will scan the FIFO starting at the front and find the first command that can be issued and service it.
+Since CAS commands trigger data transmission, we do not allow a requestor to insert a CAS command in the queue before the data of its previous CAS command has been transmitted. - 2) A command can be enqueued into the FIFO only if all timing constraints that are caused by previous commands of the same requestor are satisfied.
+This means the command can be serviced immediately if no other requestors are in the system.

+- 3) At the start of each memory cycle, the controller scans the FIFO from front to end and service the first command that can be issued.
 An exception is made for CAS command as described in the next rule. - 4) For CAS commands in the FIFO, if one CAS command is blocked due to timing constraints caused by other requestors, then all CAS commands after the blocked CAS in the FIFO will also be blocked.
 In other words, we do not allow re-ordering of CAS commands.